 The most practical greenhouse shelves are slotted, allowing free water drainage from plants and containers.
 Many greenhouse kits that I’ve seen do not come with shelves, but you can buy them separately or repurpose other shelving units or tables you already have.
 Conversely, you could build you own!

 We built our custom wood shelves/tables to fit perfectly inside our greenhouse.
 Since wood inside a greenhouse will be exposed to moisture, choose a type of wood that is durable and naturally rot-resistant.
 Our benches are heart redwood.
-Cedar is also an excellent wood choice!
-I will share a tutorial about how we built our redwood shelves soon.
+Cedar is also an excellent wood choice.
+See this article for an easy step-by-step guide on how we built our greenhouse benches!

 Metal shelving units (rust-resistant) are another popular option for greenhouse shelves, or wire over wood table frames.
 Wire fencing over a frame will need support in the middle, to hold heavy plants and prevent sagging.
 These types of “metro-racks” have the added benefit of being adjustable or stackable, making it easy to rearrange your shelving depending on the season or types of plants inside.
 Keep in mind that shelves with many levels will cast shade on those below.